numpy/numpy/_randomgen/README.md

 ## Development and Testing

-All development has been on 64-bit Linux, and it is regularly tested on Travis-CI (Linux) and Appveyor (Windows).
-The library is occasionally tested on Linux 32-bit, OSX 10.13, Free BSD 11.1.
+All development has been on 64-bit Linux, and it is regularly tested on Travis-CI (Linux/OSX) and Appveyor (Windows).
+The library is occasionally tested on Linux 32-bit and Free BSD 11.1.

 Basic tests are in place for all RNGs.
 The MT19937 is tested against NumPy's implementation for identical results.
-It also passes NumPy's test suite.
+It also passes NumPy's test suite where still relevant.

 ## Installing